In second grade I remember being jealous of the girls who would come back from vacations with braided hair wraps.

 In addition, the author truly believes that she cannot afford to travel.

-Is travel hacking the secret to affordable travel?
+Are travel rewards the secret to affordable travel?

-I started travel hacking five years ago when I was a struggling recent graduate and my now-husband was working across the country.
+I started earning travel rewards five years ago when I was a struggling recent graduate and my now-husband was working across the country.

 I collected hundreds of thousands of points on a $33,000 salary back in 2012.